 Why FinOps still lives in Excel

 FinOps still lives in Excel not because tools are weak, but because the discipline lacks mandatory, GAAP-like standards.
-Without prescriptive reporting primitives, there is no commoditised base to build on.
-Until the foundation stabilises, adjustment stays large and maturity stays out of reach.
+Without set in stone standardsthere is not much to build on.
+Until the foundation stabilises, wide adjustments are needed, and maturity stays out of reach.

 I visited Big Ben recently.
-Inside one of the most precise mechanical systems ever built, the adjustment mechanism is visible and almost modest.
-Engineers place old pennies on the pendulum to fine-tune the clock’s accuracy.
-The objective is stable.
+The tuning mechanism is clear to see inside this complex (and very precise) mechanical system.
+It looks modest, almost too simple: engineers place old pennies on the top part of the pendulum to fine-tune the clock’s accuracy.
+The objective is stable (show accurate time).
 The engineering is deep.
 The correction is small.

 The pennies are not a flaw.
-They are the interface between precision and reality.
+They are the connection between precision and reality.

 That detail matters because it exposes a misconception that runs through FinOps.
-Quality is not the absence of adjustment.
-Quality is the reduction of adjustment amplitude.
-The better the engineering and the clearer the objective, the smaller the correction required.
+Quality is not the reduction of corrections.
+Quality is the reduction of the size of the corrections.
+The better the engineering and the clearer the goal, the less correction needed.

 Tools are rational.
 Vendors optimise against whatever narrative the market rewards.
 If there is no prescriptive narrative, there is nothing stable to optimise for.
-Every organisation defines its own allocation logic.
-Every dashboard looks slightly different.
-Forecast tolerances are implicit.
-Semantics shift between teams.
-When the tool does not quite match the local interpretation, data is exported, recalculated, reshaped, and sometimes re-imported.
+This is why every organisation defines its own allocation logic and every dashboard is a little different.
+If the tool doesn’t fit the local approach, data goes to Excel.
+There, it is recalculated and reshaped.
+Sometimes, it is re-imported in the tool.
 Excel is not the disease.
 It is the pressure valve for a discipline without agreed primitives.

 Mature domains did not begin with flexibility.
-They began with constraint.
+They began with constraints.

 For FinOps to mature, this author feels that it should define mandatory reporting primitives at the statement level.
 For example:

 A cloud position view.
-A point-in-time statement of what is running, what is committed, what is reserved, and what exposure exists.
+A snapshot of what’s running, what’s committed, what’s reserved, and what exposure is present.

 A cloud performance view.
 A period statement of spend versus forecast, allocation versus budget, and variance explained.

 A cloud cash exposure view.
-A statement of when money actually leaves, where commitments are locked in, and where liquidity risk accumulates.
+A statement showing when money leaves, where commitments are set, and where liquidity risk builds up.

-These are illustrative, not exhaustive.
-The point is not the exact labels.
-The point is that such views should be mandatory and structurally consistent across tools and organisations.
+They are illustrative, not exhaustive (I made them up).
+But such views should be mandatory and consistent across tools and organisations.

-Once the base layer is standardised, vendors can engineer deeply against it.
-Education compounds because practitioners are speaking the same language.
+Once the base layer is stable, vendors can engineer deeply against it.
+Knowledge compounds because practitioners and other stakeholders are speaking the same language.
 Benchmarking becomes meaningful.
 Comparison becomes possible without translation.

 You can build your own ratios.
 You can define unit economics that matter to your business.
 You can tweak forecast tolerances.
 You can choose between defined allocation methods.
 Those become the pennies.
 Small, controlled adjustments on top of a stable mechanism.

-Without prescriptive standards, there is no commoditised base.
-Without a commoditised base, every organisation rebuilds the same layer.
-Adjustment remains large.
-Custom dashboards multiply.
-Education never ends.
+Without prescriptive standards, there is no standard base.
+Without a stable base, every organisation needs to rebuild the same layers.
 FinOps feels busy but unstable.

-Without prescriptive standards, FinOps cannot move towards commoditisation.
-Without commoditisation, it cannot mature.
+Without prescriptive standards, FinOps cannot move towards stabilisation.
+Without stability, it cannot mature.
 It remains quicksand.

 The question is not whether we want flexibility.
 The question is where that flexibility should live.
 If it sits at the foundation, everything above it shifts.
 If it sits at the top, the structure can hold.